Elizabeth Hartman: Later years and death

 Throughout much of her life, Hartman suffered from depression.
 In 1978, she was treated at The Institute of Living in Hartford, Connecticut.
 In 1984, she divorced her husband, screenwriter Gill Dennis, after a five-year separation.
-In the last few years of her life, she gave up acting altogether and worked at a museum in Pittsburgh while receiving treatment for her condition at an outpatient clinic.
+In the last few years of her life, she quit acting and worked at a museum in Pittsburgh while receiving treatment for her condition at an outpatient clinic.
 In 1981, she returned to theater, portraying Myrtle Brown in a regional stage production of Morning's at Seven.
 Her sister and caretaker, Janet, told the Los Angeles Times:

-"She was very suicidal...
-As soon as I arrived, she took an overdose of sleeping pills and was rushed to intensive care.
-But, the next night, she appeared on stage and she was wonderful.
-I spent two weeks with her to try to get her to the theater every night.
-She was frightened of everyone and everything.
-We'd go to breakfast, and she'd get up and dash out as though somebody was after her".

-On June 10, 1987, Hartman died after jumping from the window of her fifth floor apartment.
-Earlier that morning, she had reportedly called her psychiatrist saying that she felt despondent.
-Hartman was buried at Forest Lawn Memorial Park Cemetery in her hometown.
+On June 10, 1987, Hartman died by suicide, leaping to her death from the window of her fifth-floor Pittsburgh apartment.
+She was 43 years old.
+Earlier that morning, according to the Allegheny County Medical Examiner's Office, she had reportedly called her psychiatrist saying that she felt despondent.
+Hartman was buried at Forest Lawn Memorial Park in the suburb of her hometown.

-Initial newspaper reports of Hartman's suicide were vague, mainly because detectives were unable to identify the body; and because she had become a recluse years earlier, Hartman’s neighbors did not know for sure who she was, either.

-Among the few friends who remained close from her Hollywood days were Francis Ford Coppola and Geraldine Page, both of whom continued to communicate with and support Hartman throughout her life and career.
-Page, who costarred with Hartman in two film productions, died of a heart attack on June 13, 1987.
-News of Hartman's suicide was published on page 28 of The New York Times on June 12, 1987.